traingle logo

 Developing Successful Proposals

-Competitors invited to participate in Phase II of the 2023-24 Tools Competition are eligible to submit full proposals through February 2nd, 2024.
-You can read more about how to compete on each track page:
+Submissions for the 2025 Tools Competition are open through October 25, 2024.
+You can read more about our submission process and how to compete on the track specific pages:

 The Tools Competition seeks to spur new tools and technology.
 This means that something about the proposed tool needs to be fresh, innovative, or original.
 This does not mean you have to create a new tool or new platform.

-Yes!
-Phase II proposals should not be drastically different from Phase I, but we do expect that there may be changes as you further refine your idea.
+Phase II proposals should not be drastically different from the Phase I abstract, but we do expect that there may be changes as you further refine your idea.

-Active users are defined as individuals who are currently using your tool regularly.
-Accounts created or pilot users may not be considered active users, if they are only testing the functionality of the tool for a specified period of time.
+Active users are defined as individuals who are currently using your tool regularly, in contrast to accounts that may not be active or pilot users who may bey testing the functionality of the tool for a specified period of time.

 We are looking for user engagement at every stage of development and implementation.
 This can look like conducting interviews or focus groups to understand user needs, iterating the functionality or features of your tools based on user insights, designing the user interface based on feedback, etc.